A key to customized and efficient content validation

-- "Invoice contains a due date."
+- "Invoice shall contain a due date."

-- "Country code is specified according to ISO 3166-1 alpha 2 and valid codes are 'FI', 'DE' and 'FR'."
+- "Country code shall be specified according to ISO 3166-1 alpha 2, and valid codes are FI, DE, and FR."

-- Visualized invoice messages as "A4 document"
+- Visualize invoice messages as a paper-like "A4 document"

-- auto-generated order responses for order messages
+- Auto-generate order response for an order message

 - Deliver messages to own system to complete further inspection